 When someone goes to Google and searches ‘Books about …’ and finds you then you’re solving their ‘what should I read next’ problem.
 Or maybe your book is a bicycle repair manual and they’ve got a broken bike.
 Problem solved.

-If you can predict the problems your potential readers will have and answer them clearly on your product pages and in blog content, you’ll become a valued resource.
+If you can predict the problems your readers will have and answer them clearly on your product pages and in blog content, you’ll become a valued resource.
 That’s a great way to earn loyal fans, the kind of people who leave reviews, recommend you, and buy your next book.

 11. Include Clear Calls To Action